Insights for Permanent NetSuite professionals

 More than 30% pay increase

-The number of employees that received a pay rise of over 30%, increased from 8% in our last survey, to 13% this time.
+The number of employees that received a pay rise of over 30%, decreased from 13% in our last survey, to 6% this time.

 What reasons did NetSuite professionals give for experiencing a pay increase?